hpssjellis/portenta-pro-community-solutions/README.md

 To find and maintain example code and useful links that work with the Arduino Pro Portenta Series of Boards and Shields

 ## Wednesday Zoom Times
-6:00 am PST zoom link posted each Wednesday If I get up!
+6:00 am PST zoom link posted each Wednesday if I get up!

 6:00 am PST USA California
 9:00 am EST USA New York